State Guide

 Property tax overview

-Homestead context: Legal-residence classifications and exemptions may reduce taxable obligations.
+Homestead context: South Carolina legal-residence classifications and exemptions may reduce taxable obligations when eligibility and filing requirements are met.

 Useful official links